-Though somewhat dilettantish in his linguistic and religious studies MM was really good as a philologist (Windisch).
-The great edition of the RV was the foundation of his great fame.
+Though ratherdilettantish in his linguistic and religious studies Max Müller was really good as a philologist (Windisch).
+The great edition of the Rigveda was the foundation of his great fame.
 He suggested the Vedic chronology which has shown to be surprisingly durable.
 He wrote one of the first good surveys of Indian literary history, mainly on the basis of manuscripts.
-In 1882 he put forth the well known theory of a Sanskrit Renaissance.
+In 1882 he put forth the well-known theory of a Sanskrit Renaissance.
 He was among the pioneers in the study of Indian philosophy.
 Also in comparative religion Veda was his speciality and he explained it mainly as nature mythology.
 Occasionally his stereotypic European and Christian thinking distorted his ideas (although he was often attacked as supposed anti-Christian).
 He thus spoke of the innate Aryan tendency to monotheism.
 Editing of the S.B.E. was one of his main achievements, and his many books were important in popularizing.
 As a linguist he never accepted the neogrammarian ideas and often proposed quite fanciful etymologies.
 He considered the origin of language and invented the unnecessary idea of Turanian languages.
 His work was much criticised, and deservedly, by the more competent among contemporary scholars, but at the same time he enjoyed an enormous popularity and many of his ideas had very far-reaching influence.
 He never visited India.
 The relation to his German colleagues like Böhtlingk, Roth and Weber remained cool.
 Among his many students were Macdonell, Peterson, Thibaut and Zachariae, also Nanjio, Kasawara and Takakusu from Japan.
 In various times Aufrecht, Brunnhofer, Eggeling and Winternitz were his Assistants.

 – “Prospectus” for the Rigveda edition, JA 4:9, 1847, 67-80.